 How Humidifiers Work

-Humidifiers increase the humidity in your home's air.
+Humidifiers increase the humidity in your home's air while also slightly improving indoor air quality.
 There are different types of humidifiers, but they all have a water reservoir from which the unit draws moisture to increase the humidity in the air.
 Common types of humidifiers include evaporative, steam, impeller, and ultrasonic.
 You can choose between whole-house and portable humidifiers to add moisture to the air.
 Whole-house units attach to your HVAC system to spread moisture through the ductwork, while portable humidifiers work in a single room.

 Ideal Home Humidity